oyenet1/aprs/README.md

 ### Use case diagram

 A use case diagram is a diagram that shows the interaction between users and a system, it also helps to understand how the system is used and different actions it can perform.
+The APRS system has three users: the students, the school and the bank.
 ![Use Case diagram](<public/img/APRS use case.png>)

 ### Data flow diagram